List of chief justices of the Uttarakhand High Court

-The chief justice of the Uttarakhand High Court is the highest presiding judicial officer in the state of Uttarakhand in India and the custodian of the Uttarakhand High Court.
+The chief justice of the Uttarakhand High Court is the highest presiding judicial officer in the state of Uttarakhand and the custodian of the Uttarakhand High Court.
 The chief justice is appointed by the President of India with the advice of the chief justice and the Governor of Uttarakhand.
 Guhanathan Narendar is the current Chief Justice of the Uttarakhand High Court.
 He assumed office on 26 December 2024.